wapmorgan/SystemDaemon/README.md

 - `getStatus()`: return `false` if daemon is not running, `stdClass` object with daemon information if running.

 All these methods can throw exceptions if something goes wrong (for example, there is not enough permissions to remove the lock file, if the unprivileged user is trying to stop the daemon started by root), so take care of handling such situations.

+To resume: the main features that `AbstractDaemon` provides:
+1. Start the daemon in the background.
+The ban on running multiple copies of the daemon using a lock file.
+2. Create a log file and write messages to it.
+3. The daemon can be of two types: a normal daemon (in which the `onStart()` method is started once and all the work is done) and a daemon waking up at certain intervals (called "ticks") and executing the `onTick()` method.

 # Types of daemons
 The created daemon can work in two modes: